|

 Generally it is highly recommended to configure Sudo so the wheel group does not require password to get to root.
 Wheel group should be limited to users who are system administrators of the server.
 That increases the resilience of the system against lost root password problem without negatively affecting the security of the machine (you need an inside information to know which user belongs to wheel group and the password of the user to get to the root via privileged account).

-If this is not the case and root password is lost, there are three main options:
+If the root password is lost, there are four main options:

-In case single usr mode is password protected you need to use init=/bin/bash trick described below.
-It is very similar to previous but instead of appending 1 you append init=/bin/bash
+In case single user mode is password protected you need to add init=/bin/bash to the grub kernel command line.
+It is very similar to previous, but instead of appending 1 you append init=/bin/bash Alternatively and less intuitively can all add 1 to the line:

-If you do get the prompt, the / filesystem may not be mounted rw (although "mount" may say it is).
+If you do get the prompt, the root filesystem may not be mounted rw (although "mount" may say it is).
 You need to remount it with the command:

 mount -o remount,rw /